Quick Answer

 What is the difference between a fixed and variable interest rate?

-A fixed interest rate stays the same for the entire loan term, giving you predictable monthly payments.
+A fixed rate stays the same for the entire loan term, giving you predictable monthly payments.
 A variable (or adjustable) rate changes periodically based on an underlying benchmark index like SOFR or the prime rate.
 Variable rates often start lower but carry the risk of increasing over time.
-Fixed rates are generally recommended for long-term loans like 30-year mortgages, while variable rates may be appropriate for shorter borrowing horizons.
+Fixed rates are generally the right call for long-term loans like 30-year mortgages, while variable rates may be worth considering for shorter borrowing horizons where the initial savings are real and the exposure window is limited.

 What is compound interest and how does it affect what I owe?

-Compound interest is interest calculated on both the original principal and the interest that has already accumulated.
-For borrowers, this can cause balances to grow significantly faster than simple interest would.
+Compound interest is calculated on both the original principal and the interest that has already accumulated.
+For borrowers, balances can grow significantly faster than simple interest would suggest.
 Credit cards, which compound interest daily in most cases, are the most common example.
-Carrying a $5,000 credit card balance at 20% APR for a full year results in approximately $1,000 in interest charges — and that amount itself begins generating interest if the balance isn’t paid.
+Carrying a $5,000 credit card balance at 20% APR for a full year results in approximately $1,000 in interest charges, and that amount itself begins generating interest if the balance isn’t paid.
 The SEC’s compound interest calculator is a useful tool for modeling these scenarios.

 What is a debt-to-income ratio and why does it matter for interest rates?